nrkn/js13k-2023/README.md

   ok, pretty crude like RD18, improve later
   6908 used, 6404 left

+## 29/07/2023

 - "player can move around with arrows or tap, trees and edge of map block" do tap later, just keys
   7086 used, 6226 left

+- consolidate all assets into a single file, update code nb we lost alpha on sprites - but we kept a 1bpp mask in the sprite sheet so we just need to write some code
+  4353 used, 8960 left